Joao Felix transfer: Atletico Madrid complete €120m signing of Benfica teenager | Goal.com

 Diego Simeone also played a key role in convincing Joao Felix to join Atleti having contacted the player directly, with the most expensive transfer in the club's history having now been formally announced.

-Such a fee sees the teenager become the fourth most expensive footballer of all time behind Paris Saint-Germain duo Neymar and Kylian Mbappe, as well as Barcelona midfielder Philippe Coutinho.
+Such a fee sees the teenager become the third most expensive footballer of all time behind Paris Saint-Germain duo Neymar and Kylian Mbappe, and just ahead of Barcelona midfielder Philippe Coutinho.

 Widely lauded as Portugal's next big star in the making, Joao Felix has been likened to Kaka and Antoine Griezmann - who is set to leave Atleti this summer - and it has also been claimed that compatriot and Premier League champion Bernardo Silva did not show the same promise at 19.